Economy of Minds: Emerging Multi-Agent Intelligence with Economic Interactions

 We show that, initialized with weak agents, the economy produces emergent multi-step reasoning strategies and outperforms stronger monolithic baselines across five agentic tasks, including mathematical reasoning, financial research, scientific research, accelerator design, and distributed-system optimization.
 We further provide theoretical insights into how economic dynamics shape agent behaviors, linking local incentives to long-term global performance.

-Our results suggest a new path to multi-agent intelligence: rather than engineering coordination, we can design decentralized incentive structures under which it automatically emerges.
+Our results suggest a new path to intelligence: rather than engineering coordination, we can design decentralized incentive structures under which it automatically emerges.

 Want this in your inbox every morning?